 6. What has been the impact of using the Scorecard at Bold Clarity?

-Team awareness has significantly increased.
+Since we’ve been using the Scorecard in our business, team awareness has significantly increased.
 We can clearly see what is getting done and what is not.
-We prioritise how we use our time according to the gaps in the Scorecard.
+This means we are able to prioritise how we use our time according to the gaps in the Scorecard.

-It’s a handful of numbers you can tell at a glance how your business is doing.
+It means that with just a handful of numbers, you can tell at a glance how your business is doing.